-1) Class Attendance Policy:
+Class Attendance Policy:

-- Attendance will be measured by a student's ability to consistently attend lectures and labs so that she/he submits in-class worksheets, participates in group discussions, and logs on to Blackboard each week and COMPLETES the assigned work as scheduled.
-Failure to participate and turn in assignments by due dates will be recorded as an "absence" and "zero grade", unless and until "excused absence" criteria are met (see below). - Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class-meeting. - Students who enroll in a course but have "Never Attended" by the official census date (Wednesday, February 02, 2022 for Spring Semester 2022), as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
+- Attendance will be measured by a student's ability to consistently log on to Blackboard each week AND to COMPLETE the assigned work as scheduled (assignments, quizzes and unit tests).
+Failure to participate, complete and submit assignments and testing by due dates will be recorded as an "absence" and "zero grade", unless and until "excused absence" criteria are met (see below). - Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
+Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class-meeting. - Students who enroll in a course but have "Never Attended" by the official census date (Wednesday, September 14, 2022 for Fall Semester 2022), as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
 A student who does not meet the attendance requirements of a class and does not officially withdraw from that course by the official census date of the semester, may be withdrawn administratively from that course and receive a grade of "X" as determined by the instructor.